jgrebol/ESIpy/README.md

 ## Features
 - ``make_aoms(mol, mf, calc)``: From PySCF's `mol` and `mf` objects and `calc` as a string containing the desired partition (`mulliken`, `lowdin`, `meta_lowdin`, `nao`, `iao`), generate a list of matrices containing the Atomic Overlap Matrices (AOMs).
-- `aromaticity(mol, mf, Smo, ring, calc, mci, av1245, num_threads)`: Compute population analyses, delocalization analyses and aromaticity indicators from the AOMs (variable Smo).
+- `aromaticity(mol, mf, Smo, ring, calc, mci, av1245, num_threads)`: Compute population analyses, delocalization analyses, and aromaticity indicators from the AOMs (variable Smo).
 The variable `ring` is either a list or a list of lists containing the indices of the atoms for the aromaticity calculations. `mci` and `av1245` are boolean variables to compute the MCI and AV1425 indices, respectively.
 Multi-core processing for the MCI calculation is supported, albeit the speed-up is non-linear.
-- `aromaticity_from_aoms(Smo, ring, calc, wf, mci, av1245, num_threads)`: Compute the aromaticity indicators from the AOMs previously saved in disk (see `scripts/05-save_aoms.py` and `scripts/06-load_aoms.py`).
+- `aromaticity_from_aoms(Smo, ring, calc, wf, mci, av1245, num_threads)`: Compute the aromaticity indicators from the AOMs previously saved in disk (see `examples/05-save_aoms.py` and `examples/06-load_aoms.py`).
-- Sole functions to compute each of the aromaticity indicators (Iring, MCI, AV1245 and PDI, see `scripts/08-separate_indicators.py`).
+- Sole functions to compute each of the aromaticity indicators (I<sub>ring</sub>, MCI, AV1245, and PDI, see `examples/08-separate_indicators.py`).

 ## Utilities
-- `write_int(mol, mf, molname, Smo, ring, calc)`: Writes the AOMs as an input for Dr. Eduard Matito's ESI-3D code (see `scripts/07-generate_int.py`).
+- `write_int(mol, mf, molname, Smo, ring, calc)`: Writes the AOMs as input for Dr. Eduard Matito's ESI-3D code (see `examples/07-generate_int.py`).
 The atomic files are stored in a self-created directory, as well as a general input for the program (`'molname'.bad`).
 The ring variable is not mandatory but recommended.

 ## Installation
 To install PySCF it is recommended to create a conda environment as follows: